ytree-project/ytree/doc/source/Loading.rst

 "trees_063.0" that contain the trees themselves and a single file with a suffix ".a_list" that contains a list of the scale factors at the time of each simulation snapshot.

+.. note:: The LHaloTree format loads halos by forest.
+A similar strategy as described in :ref:`ctree-hdf5-forest` can be used for accessing all trees in a given forest.
+There is no need to provide the ``access="forest"`` keyword here.

 In addition to the LHaloTree files, ``ytree`` also requires additional information about the simulation from a parameter file (in